catenax-ng/k8s-cluster-stack/terraform/100_team_onboarding/README.md

 export TF_VAR_github_token=<your-github-pat>
 export TF_VAR_github_org=catenax-ng
 ```

-You can get the root token value from the cx-vault-unseal Azure key vault in the Azure portal.

 To let terraform check, if there are config changes, you first have to create a plan, that you can afterwards
 apply like this: